Niki Sanders: Generations

 After the events in the season finale, Bob from The Company approaches Niki in fear other personalities may emerge.
 She refuses his treatment so that she can be with Micah and D. L., who survived a gunshot wound to the chest.
 She begins taking medication, but stops when she experiences unpleasant side effects.
 On what is meant to be her first day of work at a new job, Gina, a new personality, appears, sealing Niki away.
 When D. L. tracks down Gina in L.A., whom he believes to be Jessica, she is dancing with another man.
 Upon seeing D. L., Niki returns.
 The two begin to leave, exchanging declarations of love for each other, when the same man dancing with Gina shows up and suddenly shoots D. L., killing him.

 Niki and Micah then leave Las Vegas.
 Niki leaves Micah with Nana Dawson, a relative of D. L.'s, and travels to The Company to seek a cure for her condition.
 A promise of service is extracted as payment.
 In "Fight or Flight", she attacks a company worker and Bob, forcing Mohinder to shoot her with a Taser.
 When Mohinder offers to help her escape, she stops him, explaining that she came to the Company voluntarily and they are trying to help her ("I gave up my son to be here").
 Later, in the episode "The Line", she joins Mohinder as his partner, claiming to be cured.
 When Maury Parkman mounts an assault on the Company, he manages to corrupt her by using her nightmares against her.
 To stop herself, she injects herself with a modified form of the Shanti virus, which is soon discovered to be immune to the antibodies in Mohinder's blood.
 In the present at the end of "Four Months Ago..." she is released into the general population.

-In "Truth and Consequences", Niki returns to Nana Dawson's house to be with Micah.
+In "Truth & Consequences", Niki returns to Nana Dawson's house to be with Micah.
 One night, she gets a call from Mohinder saying he has found a cure and that he is coming to give it to her.
 She goes to tell Micah who is supposed to be sleeping, but finds an empty bed.
 In "Powerless", Micah convinces her to help save Monica from the gang that kidnapped her.
 Niki succeeds in rescuing Monica, but is unable to escape herself as the building explodes.